 Must be available during the year to answer questions from members and leaders regarding project area guidelines.

-Attend 50% of the regularly scheduled committee meetings (except dogs, pets, and cats) for the committee involving their project: Still Life, Livestock, Horse.
+Attend 50% of the regularly scheduled committee meetings (dogs, and cats) for the committee involving their project: Still Life.

 Superintendent Duties During the year: